ggreer/geoff.greer.fm/_posts/2012-11-28-weight-bloat.md

 - Computers
 ---

-Here is the weight of some car models over the years.
+Here's a graph showing the weight of some car models over the years:

 <div id="car_weight_chart_div" style="width: 100%; height: 500px;"> </div>

-I've noticed many disciplines share this trend.

-The Boeing 737 has increased in weight by 50% since it was first made.
-The first 737s weighed 30 tons.
-A modern one is 44 tons.
+I've noticed this trend across many fields.
+The Boeing 737-100 first flew in 1968 and weighed 30 tons empty.
+A modern 737-900 is 44 tons.

 Is this weight bloat a bad thing?
-Usually, no. Cars are *much* safer than they used to be.
+Engineers don't add weight without a reason.
+Cars are *much* safer than they used to be.
+They're more comfortable.
+They have more features: air-conditioning, power steering, automatic transmissions, airbags.
+Likewise, a modern 737 carries more passengers and cargo.
+It can fly farther.

-But it's something to keep in mind.
+But it's still important to recognize that weight is a trade-off.

+What about trade-offs in the opposite direction?
+What do you get if you remove features to save weight?
+Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.

+Something like the Lotus Elise.

+Why am I talking about airframes and cars?

+Here's another graph:

-Code bases get bigger
+Code bases get bigger.
+Worse, binaries get bigger.

 As a model increases in weight, capabilities, and price, manufacturers often introduce a new low-end model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.

-<div id="plane_weight_chart_div" style="width: 100%; height: 500px;"> </div>

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">